 From her initial launch into stardom, Madonna's fame was tinged with notoriety.
 From the early days of her singing career, her overt sexuality was reinforced by her "Boy Toy" moniker.
 This combined with her sexually audacious, expletive-laced talk and use of crucifixes as items of jewelry raised disquiet within conservative and religious circles.
 Madonna's explanation only added fuel to the fire: "Crucifixes are sexy because there's a naked man on them."
-With every video and interview, Madonna pushed a little harder against the boundaries of acceptable language, behavior, and imagery.
-Her Like a Prayer album, released in March 1989, proved to be a landmark in this process.
+With every video and interview, Madonna was pushing a little harder against the boundaries of acceptable language, behavior, and imagery.
+Her Like a Prayer album, released in March 1989 proved to be a landmark in this process.

-Pepsi Cola saw the opportunity to piggy-back on the surge of Madonna-mania by making an advertising video based on the album's title track Like a Prayer.
+Pepsi Cola saw the opportunity to piggy-back on the surge of Madonna-mania by making an advertising video based upon the album's title track Like a Prayer.
+Madonna received \$5 million for appearing in the video.
 What Pepsi had not taken into account was that Madonna was making her own music video of Like a Prayer to accompany the launch of the record.
 The day after the first broadcast of the Pepsi commercial, Madonna's own Like a Prayer video appeared on MTV.
 The video was a stunning mixture of sex and religion that featured Madonna dancing in front of burning crosses, making love on an altar, and revealing stigmata on her hands.
 The video outraged many Christian groups and the American Family Association threatened to boycott Pepsi products.
-Pepsi pulled its Madonna commercial, leaving Madonna with her \$5 million fee from Pepsi.
+Pepsi pulled its Madonna commercial, leaving Madonna with \$5 million in the bank.